Blog | Ep 4: Brian Kotlyar – head of demand generation & growth, Intercom

 Sales may be resistant to bots because they believe they lack the ability to engage and sell to a prospect on-the-fly the way a human can.
 But once you show them that the bain of a salesperson’s life—all that outreach—is eliminated by people coming to the site, the dynamic changes.

 Most of the time a salesperson has very preliminary interactions with lots of “leads” the vast majority of which end in a “No” or “I’ll talk to you later.”
-With a chatbot on the site, the bot receives all the brush-offs, pushing the prospects who request sales calls or demos further down the funnel.
+With a sales chatbot on the site, the bot receives all the brush-offs, pushing the prospects who request sales calls or demos further down the funnel.

 Suddenly you’ve done this really magical thing where you’ve reprioritized the time of your team toward the highest value things they can do—selling and closing and advancing deals—as opposed to relatively low-value things like sending lots of outbound emails or doing rudimentary qualification.